 5. Hara submarine base

 As with many other places on this list, Estonians have little information about the Hara submarine base, let alone the knowledge to find it.
 It was built in the 1950s as a Soviet demagnetisation facility.
 Submarines needed to be demagnetised because their magnetic fields showed up on radars, which made spying more difficult.
 Also, magnetic mines exploded when they sensed a disturbance in the force.
 Magnetic fields were therefore a huge weak spot for Soviet submarines.
 The base, like most of Estonia’s coastline, was closed off to civilians.

-You can see this lovely manor on our Western Coast and Haapsalu Day Trip.
+You can also see this cool place on our Narva and the Eastern Bloc Day Trip.

 Photo credit: Neeme Möll

 Aegna island has been used for military purposes for centuries and the remains of different facilities are scattered around all over the place.
 There’s a military watchtower, a railway, a large gun battery and underground tunnels, all more or less still visible.

 It was closed off to civilians due to its military usage, but as it became more and more obsolete, it was turned into a border area.
 Oddly enough, Aegna was opened to the general public in the 1960s and big pieces of land were given to companies in Tallinn that built their own summer vacation sites there.
 Visiting this island was a big privilege and people were only allowed go there with a special permit.
 Later on, permits were no longer required.